UniversityOfSkovde/DSU-Packager/README.md

 2. Fill in the name, author and license you want for the new package
 3. Press `Generate Package Folder!` and wait a few seconds

-The new package should now shop up in the `Project` as a subdirectory of `Packages`
+The new package should now show up in the `Project` as a subdirectory of `Packages`
 1. Move all the assets you want to share to the `Runtime`-directory of your new package
 2. Use the commands `git add -A` and `git commit -m "Uploading files"` to version control the files you just moved